 (iii) to better articulate the role of older adults as active placemakers in the design process by involving the community at all stages of the research.

-The PlaceAge research brings together older adults, policy makers and practitioners and academics between UK, Brazil and India to explore how support older adults to age across diverse urban, social and cultural contexts.
-The investigation comprises three linked Work Packages (WPs):
+The PlaceAge Project brings together older adults, policy makers and practitioners and academics between UK, Brazil and India to explore how support older adults to age across diverse urban, social and cultural contexts.
+The investigation comprises three linked Work Packages (WPs), which are focused to produce public policies to support ageing friendly environments for all:

 Federal University of Pelotas